-The course covers the following topics: (1) Acquaintance with Macroeconomics: Basic definitions and identities of National Accounts; (2) an introduction to open-economy Macroeconomics; (3) fiscal and monetary policy under fixed and under flexible exchange-rate regimes and under low and high degree of international capital mobility; (4) supply-side economics; (5) fiscal deficits and public debt; (6) money and banking; (7) Keynesianism and Monetarism, Neoclassical Synthesis, basic ideas of the New Classical and of the New Keynesian models; and (8) the Phillips curve.
+Acquaintance with Macroeconomics.
+Basic definitions and identities of National Accounts.
+An introduction to open-economy Macroeconomics based on the Aggregate Demand - Aggregate Supply Model.
+Fiscal and monetary policy under fixed and under flexible exchange-rate regimes, and under low and high degree of international capital mobility.
+Supply-side economics.
+Fiscal deficits and public debt.
+Elementary money and banking.
+Keynesianism and Monetarism, Neoclassical Synthesis, and elements of the New Classical and the New Keynesian models.
+The Phillips curve.